24Media/escenic-syndication-converter/README.md

 3) Model remaining Escenic Entities (Person, Inbox et al.)

 4) Application's performance is lame.
 Given the absence of a real user interface and the need for object oriented implementation Hibernate was probably a bad choice.
-This does not mean that you can not configure it to perform better.
+This does not mean that you can not make it perform better.